hydpy-dev/hydpy/hydpy/docs/rst/quickstart.rst

 :ref:`Simulation > Python <simulation_python>` subsection.
 Without Python experience,
 you should review the following paragraphs beforehand.
-If you are, in contrast, primarily interested in executing standard workflows, for example, in the context of flood forecasting, you might prefer starting with the :ref:`Simulation > Console
+If you are, in contrast, primarily interested in executing standard workflows, for example, in the context of flood forecasting, you might prefer starting with the :ref:`Simulation > XML
-<simulation_console>` subsection.
+<simulation_xml>` subsection.

 Starting Python